 The lovely appearance of brass helps make this metal exceedingly popular in decorative applications.
 Potential uses range from jewelry to architectural decors.

 An alloy known as Gilding Metal C21000 contributes to the jewelry trade, for instance.
 Its rich amber color and corrosion resistance enhances its popularity.
-This material reaches manufacturers in both a sheet metal and strip metal form.
+This material reaches manufacturers in both sheet metal and strip metal form.

 From a contract manufacturing firm, BuntyLLC evolved into a full service custom machined, forged and cast metal parts fabrication enterprise.
 We supply global solutions from our headquarters in Greenville, South Carolina.Get A Quote